STATE OF NEW YORK

-OGC Op.
-No. 10-01-02
+OGC Opinion No. 10-01-02

 The Office of General Counsel issued the following opinion on January 5, 2010 representing the position of the New York State Insurance Department.

-Re: Insurer Use of Fictitious Name When Adjusting Claims on behalf of Other Insurers
+RE: Insurer Use of Fictitious Name When Adjusting Claims on behalf of Other Insurers

 Questions Presented: